TomPace101/nanopore_diffusion/new_notes.md

   - allow user to specify python files containing classes that can be added to yaml registry

 # New Features/Improvements

+_DESIGN ISSUE_ Paths: you never know if it will be a locator, path, or string.

+One idea was to try to switch all locator rendering to the late method.
+The challenge is that sometimes you're working with locators that belong to a different request.
+So you've got to watch out for that, and have access to the request, not just its locators.
+(This is actually closer to the way it worked before: ParameterSet has methods for constructing file paths.)
+Maybe it won't work, but you can try.

+But does that really resolve the issue?
+Render-at-point-of-use will work for the locator-to-path step.
+But still I don't know if I have a path or a string.
+I can assume it's a string, but then I can never use paths.
+I can cast it to a path, but that might be redundant.
+Right now, there are possible cases where the code requires one or the other, but there isn't a conversion done.
+How do we systematically find such cases?
+You could do this:
+- render to make sure you have a path or string
+- then case to path or string, as needed.
+But that's tedious.
+And prone to being forgotten.

 _FEATURE_ run with doit without dodo.
 See old notes about this.